jakubro/knowledge_base/README.md

 **This is a work in progress.**

-An inference engine for First-Order Logic.
+An inference engine for First-Order Logic with Equality.

 Notes:

-* The grammar is in `grammar.py` and data structures for representing the syntaxt tree is in `syntax.py`.
+* The grammar and its documentation is in `grammar.py`.
+Data structures for representing the syntax tree is in `syntax.py`.
 * `cnf.py` contains code for converting syntax trees into CNF, `unification.py` contains implementation of the Robinson's unification algorithm and `inference.py` performs the inference via binary resolution and paramodulation.
 * Note that this only a self-pedagogical tool.
 It is rather too slow for anything practical.